-E-Verify works by comparing the information employees provide on Form I-9, Employment Eligibility Verification against millions of government records.
+E-Verify works by comparing the information employees provide for Form I-9, Employment Eligibility Verification, against records available to SSA and DHS.
 Generally, if the information matches, the employee’s case receives an Employment Authorized result in E-Verify.
-If the information does not match, the employer should give the employee an opportunity to resolve the mismatch.
+If the information does not match, the case will receive a Tentative Nonconfirmation (TNC) result and the employer must give the employee an opportunity to take action to resolve the mismatch.

 Employers must understand and follow the proper E-Verify procedures which are designed to ensure fair treatment and due process for all employees.

 If E-Verify cannot instantly confirm employment eligibility, it must manually review government records.
 E-Verify will try to do this within 48 hours to let the employer know whether or not the employee is authorized to work.

 It is possible for E-Verify to issue a dual TNC, which means the case received a TNC result from both agencies at the same time because information entered into E-Verify does not match records available to both SSA and DHS.
 E Verify identifies the agency or agencies associated with the mismatch in the TNC Further Action Notice.